gruppe-adler/grad_civs/README.md

     * will move out of player's way when getting honked at
 * will panic and flee in firefights
 * civilian *players* get visual aids when trying to pose as AI civilians (like, if they're being pointed at with a gun, told to go away by ACE interact, ...)
+* when players steal civilian vehicles, CBA events will be thrown
+    * needs the 'gta' module enabled
+    * depends on the affected civilians observing the vehicle being taken / the player driving it

 ## Dependencies